 On Crundale Road… it could have been any year in the mid 60s when the army turned up, red caps possibly.
 There was great excitement in the street as they escorted Peter Revell from his house and drove him away.
 AWOL perhaps.

 On Crundale Road…sometime between 62 and 66 an engagement party was held at the Wrights, next door to us at 41, for Gloria – a relation of theirs – and Peter Revell.
-The racket coming from their record player kept us awake until the early hours.
+Though I liked the records they played the party kept us awake until the early hours.

 To the left of the front door, ours had a rarely used door that led into the alley.
 In there was an old kitchen unit in which Dad kept various tools and tins of paint.
 Other things in there were Mam’s sewing machine and the dog’s bed.
 We kept a hibernating tortoise in there too, one winter, but when spring came the only thing left in its straw filled box was an empty shell and a lot of fleas.